 - Human Science (Lismore campus)

-- Environmental Sciences (Lismore campus, or by distance education)
+- Environmental Sciences (Lismore campus or online)

 - Engineering (Lismore campus)